Is your contact center ready for Black Friday and Cyber Monday?

 How to handle customer service spikes on retailers’ busiest days

 Before online shopping hits an all-time high for the 2017 holiday season—expected this year on Cyber Monday, Nov.
-27—call center managers must ensure their call center workforce and operations are prepared for the holiday ecommerce rush.
+27—contact center managers must ensure their contact center workforce and operations are prepared for the holiday ecommerce rush.

 They have every right to be nervous.
 After all, Cyber Monday 2016 was the biggest day of U.S. ecommerce, with consumers spending more than $3 billion.
 The 2017 holiday shopping season shows signs of being even more robust.